ubaldot/vim-markdown-extras/README.md

 The link can also be external URL:s, e.g. `https://example.com`.

 Next, create some new links and use `<localleader>n` and `<localleader>N` to locate their position in the current buffer.
-When on a link, hit `<localleader>d` to remove it.
+When on a link text, hit `<localleader>d` to remove the link.

 Although you can hit `<enter>` to link a word, more generlly you can use `<localleader>l` plus some motion to create links.